skatos-ux/UParser/README.md

 : The maximum number of processes running at the same time

 WriteLimit
-: The maximum line number each process can write at a time
+: The maximum number of lines each process can write at a time

 CopyChunkSize
 : The input file chunk size given to each processes